Infineon/mtb-example-mcuboot-basic/README.md

 PSoC&trade; 6 MCU supports hardware-accelerated cryptography based on the `Mbed TLS` library via a shim layer.
 The  [cy-mbedtls-acceleration](https://github.com/Infineon/cy-mbedtls-acceleration) library implements this layer.
 Hardware-accelerated cryptography shortens the boot time by more than four times compared to the software implementation (observation results).

-> **Note:** In the current version of the MCUBoot library (v1.8.3-cypress), hardware crypto acceleration is not supported.
+> **Note:** In this code example, encryption image and hardware crypto acceleration are not supported at the moment.

 MCUboot verifies the signature of the image in the primary slot every time before booting when `MCUBOOT_VALIDATE_PRIMARY_SLOT` is defined.
 In addition, it verifies the signature of the image in the secondary slot before copying it to the primary slot.

-This example enables image authentication by uncommenting the following lines in the *bootloader_cm0p/libs/mcuboot/boot/cypress/MCUbootApp/config/mcuboot_config/mcuboot_config.h* file:
+This example enables image authentication by uncommenting the following lines in the *\<application>/bootloader_app/libs/mcuboot/boot/cypress/MCUbootApp/config/mcuboot_config/mcuboot_config.h* file:

 ```
 #define MCUBOOT_SIGN_EC256